- Lifestyle & Amenities

 Jessica recalled that she embarked on weight lifting when she was 15.
 “I was on the regional Olympic team for soccer, and we started lifting while we were training.
 This life changing experience opened a new interest of the study of movement such as anatomy, physiology, strength, conditioning, etc. and I’ve been lifting ever since.”

 In 2013, Jessica became intrigued with the idea of competitive powerlifting.
 “After having been a college athlete, I found I was looking for something different to try.
 I tried recreational soccer but I was too competitive.
 I started getting more into lifting, and found I liked the challenge of the sport,” she said.
-“I eventually decided to sign up for a powerlifting competition.”
+“I eventually decided to sign up for a powerlifting competition.
 To my surprise, I won my weight class which was very exciting and made me want to compete more.
-I’ve won my weight class for five meets straight, as well as winning best overall lifter pound for pound,” she said.
+I’ve won my weight class in five meets straight, as well as winning best overall lifter pound for pound.”

-Jessica is always striving to increase her knowledge base and continues to pursue her education in the health care field.
+Jessica is always furthering her education in the health care field.
 With her knowledge base always expanding, it enables Jessica to bring unique programming and events to the residents at Friendship Village.« Back